silexlabs/cloud-explorer/README.md

 ##About Cloud Explorer

-Cloud Explorer aims to provide an open source client library that exposes the same API as [Ink File Picker API](https://developers.inkfilepicker.com/docs/web/).
+Cloud Explorer aims to provide an open source client library that exposes the same API as the [Ink File Picker API](https://developers.inkfilepicker.com/docs/web/).

 Cloud Explorer is the front end client of the [unifile](https://github.com/silexlabs/unifile) backend, a nodejs server which provides a unified access to cloud services.
 This project uses nodejs and those modules: express, dbox, express, googleapis, logger, node-oauth, oauth, path.

 The backend is in node.js and the front end is in Javascript.
 Cloud Explorer is written with [Haxe](http://www.haxe.org), enabling a modern and elegant syntax as well as a strong typed and more reliable javascript source code.

 The project is not mature yet and doesn't provide half of what is provided by Ink File Picker.
 It's however under constant development and will provide more and more of the IPF API every week plus some extra features we've found useful for our projects but that were not offered by IPF.

+Cloud Explorer is also skinable with CSS and hostable in house.

 ###Discussions